speediedan/finetuning-scheduler/.github/PULL_REQUEST_TEMPLATE.md

 ## PR review

 Anyone in the community is welcome to review the PR.
-Before you start reviewing make sure you have read [Review guidelines](https://github.com/speediedan/finetuning-scheduler/wiki/Review-guidelines).
 In short, see the following bullet-list:

 - [ ] Is this pull request ready for review? (if not, please submit in draft mode)
 - [ ] Check that all items from **Before submitting** are resolved